caviar-md/caviar/README.md

 ## Introduction

-**CAVIAR** is a versatile molecular dynamics (MD) package meticulously crafted by the skilled hands of Morad Biagooi and Ehsan Nedaaee Oskoee.
+**CAVIAR** is a versatile molecular dynamics (MD) package developed by Morad Biagooi and Ehsan Nedaaee Oskoee.
 While its primary mission is the simulation of soft materials at the nano scale, it boasts a broader range of capabilities.
 CAVIAR excels in the realm of handling intricate geometries for MD simulations.

-The heart and soul of CAVIAR are coded in C++, adhering to the C++14 standard.
+The core CAVIAR are coded in C++, adhering to the C++14 standard.
 Compilation configurations are orchestrated seamlessly with the aid of CMake.
 To complement its functionality, a selection of bash shell scripts has been devised for pre and post-processing tasks.

 ## CAVIAR Scripting Language (CASL)